onivim/oni/PLAN.md

 ## Next
-- Remove hard coded path - test with switching between two different C# projects
+- Validate shutdown path when switching between projects
-    - Validate shutdown path
-- Errors
 - Create constants - does vscode-langserver-types have constants for the notifications?
 - Clean up code
     - Add typing for the buffer events coming from Oni
     - Replace 'any' types
     - Rationalize the `Thenable`s returned by the vscode types

-- Refactor to use function for creating initialization params

-- Validate QuickInfo across multiple projects - LSP close / open based on root directory

 - Validate performance
     - Validate only single instance of plugin is receiving updates (ensure no perf regressions)